AstraZeneca/KAZU/docs/default_pipeline.rst

    f. gene ontology (split into go_bp, go_cc and go_mf)
    g. anatomy

-2) Tag the following entity classes with the TinyBERN2 model (see the EMNLP Kazu paper for more details - Link TBA ).
-This uses
+2) Tag the following entity classes with the TinyBERN2 model (see the `EMNLP Kazu paper <https://aclanthology.org/2022.emnlp-industry.63>`_ for more details).
-   :py:class:`~kazu.steps.ner.hf_token_classification.TransformersModelForTokenClassificationNerStep`
+   This uses :py:class:`~kazu.steps.ner.hf_token_classification.TransformersModelForTokenClassificationNerStep`

    a. gene
    b. disease